Essenceia/MoldUPD64/README.md

 RTL implementation of a MoldUPD64 receiver.

+## Limitiations

+- Mold messages must be at least 6 bytes long.

+- Missing session id gap has a maximum, can only detect if the gap is less than `SID_GAP_MAX`.

 ## Packet view

 This code takes as input an AXI stream of the UPD payload and decapsulates the